 Prior to entering into this journey, Dragonfly had to come to terms with all of the expected (and some unexpected) challenges.
 It is a process, it is a lot of work, and there is a financial cost.
 At first blush, direct care and middle management wondered about the purpose, the long-term value, and whether operationalizing complex systems would take away from our ability to be responsive, individualized and attend to our mission-critical relationship building with clients.
 These are all understandable concerns and in our experience, they are also objections well-worth engaging with, exploring, and then overcoming as a group of committed professionals.

 Our solution was to provide the support necessary to help our team value not only the product but the process as well.
 Growth and a tightening of systems can be difficult.
 Many of us resist and challenge the “why” but engaging in this process as a team has made us stronger, and Dragonfly is undoubtedly a better program because of Joint Commission and the systems we have implemented.
-Our accreditation means that Dragonfly Transitions has made a commitment to quality, transparency, self-reflection, and continuous development and these are all valuable ideals which translate to better programming for our clients.
+Our accreditation means that Dragonfly Transitions has made a commitment to quality, transparency, self-reflection, and continuous development and these are all valuable ideals that translate to better programming for our clients.
 Plus, we get a Gold Star, and who doesn’t like those?!

 Top 3 Benefits: